Use Unified Analytics to Analyze Performance of Your Care Operations

 Care agent[1]

-User groups
+User group

-(For some widgets only) Custom case fields
+(For some widgets only) Custom case field

 Data attribution